Poobslag/turbofat/README.md

 # Glossary

 Here's a glossary of terms used within the code.
-When editing code, try to use consistent terms like "each cubit" instead of "each piece", or "whenever the player sees" instead of "whenever you see"
+When editing code, try to use consistent terms like "arrange two pieces into a box" instead of "arrange two blocks into a food item", or "whenever the player sees" instead of "whenever you see"

 **box:** a 3x3, 3x4 or 3x5 rectangle built from intact pieces.